OMAD is a form of intermittent fasting that stands for “One Meal A Day.”

 What Is the Best Time to Eat One Meal a Day?

 There are numerous opinions and strategies on when it’s best to eat your one meal a day.
+Breakfast?
+Lunch?
+Dinner?
+Snack?
+Midnight?
 However, most of the scientific backing on calorie restriction and intermittent fasting simply emphasizes that there is a time window of fasting, rather than when this period of time occurs.

-Our recommendation for performing OMAD is to choose a time during the day that works best for you, and focus on consistently eating within a few hours of that same time every day.
+Our recommendation for performing the One Meal A Day diet is to choose a time during the day that works best for you, and focus on consistently eating within a few hours of that same time every day.

 What Are the Health Benefits of Eating One Meal a Day?

-When you do OMAD correctly, there are a wide variety of health benefits, drawing from two major factors.
+When you do the OMAD diet correctly, there are a wide variety of health benefits, drawing from three major factors.

 Secondly, when eating only once per day, it’s often less tempting to eat fried and packaged foods and instead eat foods that are known to promote optimal metabolic health.